mapgears/scribeui/plugin-creation.md

 layout: default
 ---

-**DEPRECATION NOTICE: The following tutorial is only valid for ScribeUI versions earlier than v1.0.
-ScribeUI 1.0 plugin tutorial will [be added shortly.](https://github.com/mapgears/scribeui/issues/98)**

 #Plugin Creation

-Creating plugins in ScribeUI is easy, this page should help understand how to create a new functionnality.

-*Plugin creation requires ScribeUI v0.4 or higher.*

 ##Getting started

-Let's create a small Hello World plugins with a few basic functionalities.
+Let's create a small Hello World plugin with a few basic functionalities.

-All plugins should have their own individual folder in the application/plugins directory.
-For our plugin, let's create a directory named HelloWorld.
-Inside that folder, you must create a file named \__init__.py
+All plugins should have their own individual folder in the scribeui\_pyramid/modules/plugins directory.

-This file will be imported as a module in the ScribeUI application.
-All the python files you wish to be available in your plugin should be imported in the \__init__.py

-In our case, next to the \__init__.py file, we will create helloworld.py in which all of our code will go.
-In your \__init__.py, add the following line:
+Plugins are simply python modules that take advantage of Pyramid's [extensibility](http://docs.pylonsproject.org/docs/pyramid/en/latest/narr/extending.html).

+As such, you first need an **\_\_init__.py** file.
+In that file, you have to create a function named **includeme** that receives a **config** object.
+To have your models and views included automatically, your includeme function should look like this:

 {% highlight python %}
-from helloworld import *
+def includeme(config):
+    config.scan('.')
 {% endhighlight %}

-ScribeUI plugins are in fact [Flask Blueprints](http://flask.pocoo.org/docs/blueprints/) loaded dynamically when the application is loaded.
-As such, helloworld.py need to at least import the following modules:

-{% highlight python %}
-from flask import Flask, Blueprint, render_template, url_for
-{% endhighlight %}

-Then, for ScribeUI to recognize your plugin, you need the following variable, named plugin:

-{% highlight python %}
-plugin = Blueprint('HelloWorld', __name__, static_folder='static', template_folder='templates')
-{% endhighlight %}

-The static_folder parameter defines the path relative where all your resources will be located.
-In that example, all images, javascript or css files are located in the application/plugins/myPlugin/static folder.
-In the same spirit, all the templates will be located in the application/plugins/myPlugin/templates directory.

-*The different values the Blueprint function can accept are more detailed in the [Flask documentation.](http://flask.pocoo.org/docs/blueprints/)*

-At this point, application/plugins/HelloWorld directory should look like this:

-    HelloWorld/
-        __init__.py
-        helloworld.py
-        static/
-        templates/

 And at that point, ScribeUI loads your module without any problems.
 But it doesn't do anything yet.

 ##Adding some new Javascript and CSS to ScribeUI

+If you wish to include static files, adding the following line to the includeme function will add a folder and its subfolder as a route for the application:

+{% highlight python %}
+    config.add_static_view(name='hellostatics', path='static')
+{% endhighlight %}

-First, we will create a simple javascript file that opens a jquery-ui dialog saying "Hello, World!"
+For our example, let's create a simple file with the path scribeui\_pyramid/modules/plugins/static/js/helloworld.js containing a simple jquery-ui dialog as an example:

-In your static folder, create a js directory, in which you will add a helloworld.js file with the following code:

 {% highlight javascript %}
 jQuery(function() { $(document).ready(function(){